What Does OSHA Say About Online Safety Training? - Part 2

 They’re wondering if online training is a legitimate, recognized method for training delivery, and asking if what they’re about to purchase will satisfy regulatory requirements.

 So let’s unpack this common concern for many employers, shall we?

 Confused?
 We get it.
 Over the years, OSHA has repeatedly clarified its position on online training through a series of “letters of interpretation”, which are official responses to formal questions from employers.
 However, most of those letters are old and out of date, failing to keep pace with technology that has significantly improved in many cases.

-Vivid’s online training is developed using OSHA’s recommended instructional design model: ADDIE
+HSI’s online training is developed using OSHA’s recommended instructional design model: ADDIE

 Training Course Materials and Content Training Development/Instructional Design

 Training courses should be developed and updated as necessary to be consistent with the recognized principles of training development/ instructional design.
 Training development should follow a systematic process that includes: a needs assessment, learning objectives, adult learning principles, course design, and evaluation.
 (Reference: ANSI Z-490.1-2009.)
 One such instructional design model is called “ADDIE.”
 This stands for the main components of the ADDIE process: Analysis, Design, Development, Implementation, and Evaluation.
 Training materials and content are produced as the course author progresses through the instructional design cycle.
 First, a training analysis is performed, then the structure of the course is designed; next, specific content is developed; after that, the course is implemented or presented; and last, the course is evaluated.